-Some of the company's key customers in the food processing and beverage sectors are sensitive to the cost of energy which in the current environment of increasing in energy costs may result in a drive for cost reduction that may impact the company's revenues from this sector.
+Some of the Company's key customers in the Food Processing and Beverage sectors are sensitive to the cost of energy, which in the current environment of increasing energy costs may result in a drive for cost reduction.
+This may impact the Company's future revenues from this sector.